 Alison Turner has 3 boys, one of them with Phelan-McDermid Syndrome.
 Although her son with Phelan-McDermid Syndrome is non-verbal, they have a very loud and chaotic house with a patch of deflated footballs growing in the back garden.

-Alison has lived in London for 16 years and loves swimming in the ladies pond on Hampstead Heath.
-She is one of the PMSF Co-Regional Reps for the UK and the Chair of Trustees for the Phelan-McDermid Syndrome Foundation UK.
+Alison has lived in London for 19 years and loves swimming in the ladies pond on Hampstead Heath.
+She is one of the PMSF Co-Regional Reps for the UK and a PMSF UK Trustee.
 Previously she worked in finance organising conferences and many years ago in NYC at the American National Standards Institute.
 She loves acronyms.